dev2820/broadcast/README.md

 # Broadcasting
-Broadcasting is a State management library available in chrome extensions
+Broadcasting is a State management library available in chrome extensions.
+It enables reactive programming in the Browser Extension environment where the View area and Background area are separated.

-Broadcasting helps you write Chrome Extension Application that follow MVVM patterns.

-Broadcasting is a library that allows view and background areas to communicate in a pub/sub structure through Broadcast Channel. two classes exist for communication, Radio and Broadcasting. when Radio subscribes to Broadcasting, Broadcasting informs Radio of the changes.
+Broadcasting is a library that allows view and background areas to communicate in a pub/sub structure through Broadcast Channel. two classes exist for communication, Radio, and Broadcasting. when Radio subscribes to Broadcasting, Broadcasting informs Radio of the changes.

 ## Installation